-My request for reasonable accommodation was that I believe we are a permitted use, and it would not be unreasonable to interpret the code in such a way that my use would be determined to be permitted under the Fair Housing Act, and that is the nature of the letter.
-That's not for this Board to decide, but, understand, that was the purpose of that letter.
+My request for reasonable accommodation was that I believe we are a permitted use, and it such a way that my use would be determined to be permitted under the Fair Housing Act, and that is the nature of the letter.
+That's not for this Board to decide, but, understand, that was the purpose of that letter. '''